 Oh, those good old days when one could see Roberto Baggio and Diego Maradona facing each other in the Serie A. When the two used to meet, the game could never be an ordinary one: It was September 17, 1989, indeed, when a young Baggio took the luxury of scoring a sensational goal which clearly resembled Maradona’s Gol del Siglo at the World Cup 1986.

 It doesn’t happen very often that Roma and Lazio can face each other with a title at stake.
 Lazio, however, can pride themselves on having beaten their bitter enemies in a Coppa Italia Final, thanks to a lone goal by Senad Lulic in the 71st minute.
 From that day, the expression "Lulic71" has become a sweet, obsessive mantra in the mind of any Biancoceleste fan.

 Alvaro Recoba's first Serie A season perfectly summarized the future career of a player whose talent was equaled only by his indolence.
-El Chino tallied just three goals that year, but the one he scored to Empoli on January 25th, 1998 – a deadly left-foot lob from his midfield line (!) – instantly gained a spot into Inter's hall of fame.
+El Chino tallied just three goals that year, but the one he scored to Empoli on January 25th, 1998 instantly gained a spot in Inter's hall of fame.